Subscribe to updates

 Environment Scrutiny Commission - Wednesday 30 April 2025 7.00 pm

 The Environment Scrutiny Commission was scheduled to meet on Wednesday 30 April 2025 to discuss topics ranging from Thames Water's street works to Transport for London's (TfL) contributions to environmental health.
-The commission was also expected to review responses to the draft Climate and Environment and Householder Supplementary Planning Documents (SPDs).
-Additionally, a review of internal highways project management was scheduled.
+The commission was also expected to review responses to draft supplementary planning documents (SPDs) and an environmental health scrutiny review report.
+Additionally, they were scheduled to discuss internal project management for highways and the commission's work programme.

 Thames Water and Network Management